eaton11/ChainGang/README.md

 ...

 function doSomething(){
-	// adds class to clicked element
+	// adds class to clicked div element (this)
 	// adds a child paragraph to clicked element
 	// gives child some text
 	this.Class("selected").Chain("p").Text("You clicked my parent!");